KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 Note here that for some platforms, we need additional functionality provided via the ``PollSystemEvents()`` method, so that our application can react to any relevant updates from the platform correctly.

-.. container:: windows linux
+.. only:: windows or linux

 	For Windows and Linux, there are no relevant system events that we need to be aware of, and thus the ``PollSystemEvents()`` method definition can be left blank.

-.. container:: android
+.. only:: android

 	The ``PollSystemEvents()`` method is outside the scope of OpenXR, but in general it will poll Android for system events, updates and uses the ``AndroidAppState``, ``m_applicationRunning`` and ``m_sessionRunning`` members, which we describe later in this chapter.